billkarsh/SpikeGLX/Markdown/SystemRequirements_PXI.md

 Imec BS cards have no non-neural input channels, except for a single SMA connector that SpikeGLX uses to synchronize the card with other devices.
-However, SpikeGLX can record concurrently from the imec cards and from one or two additional multifunction IO devices to cover recording of physiological data and trial marking signals, tightly synchronized with the neural probe data.
+However, SpikeGLX can record concurrently from the imec cards and from an additional multifunction IO device to cover physiological data and trial marking signals, tightly synchronized with the neural probe data.

+>SpikeGLX can actually operate two cards **provided they have identical model numbers**.
+We are treating such a pair as a single device with double the channel capacity.

-SpikeGLX has two requirements for a multifunction IO device.
+SpikeGLX has these requirements for a multifunction IO device.

 1. It must be an NI device that we can talk to via DAQmx (a general purpose device programming language for NI hardware).

-2. The device must support simultaneous sampling, which means that its analog and digital inputs get sampled together in time instead of the round-robin multiplexing sweep that would otherwise be used.

-NI offers the following devices, which we have some experience with:
+2. It must be an M-series (62XX), S-series (61XX) or X-series (63XX) device.

+We have direct experience with these:

+* PCI-based 6221 (M)
-* PCI-based 6133
+* PCI-based 6133 (S)
-* PXI-based 6133
+* PXI-based 6133 (S)
-* USB-based 6366
+* USB-based 6366 (X)
-* PXI-based 6366

 The 6133 models have 8 analog and 8 digital inputs.
 We've tested the PCI and PXI versions with NI chasses and with an ADLink chassis, and with and without a Whisper multiplexer attached.
-These work without issues.
+The Whisper drives its host device at 800 kHz.
+The 6133 devices work flawlessly so are our favorite.

-The USB-6366 offers more digital input channels on paper, but when used with a Whisper, it successfully records analog channels but not digital.
+The USB-6366 offers more digital input channels on paper, but when run at the Whisper sample rate, it successfully records analog channels but not digital.
+Because this is a USB device it can't use DMA data transfers, so its effective bandwidth is lower.
-This may be related either to its very small internal FIFO buffer size, or the fact that DMA data transfer doesn't work over USB, so its effective bandwidth is lower.
 Go ahead and use it if you already have one and don't need digital channels.

-The PXI-6366 is not yet tested.
+Later models (S and some X) have a feature called 'simultaneous sampling' which means each input channel gets its own amplifier and ADC.
+This allows the device to sample all its channels in parallel at the advertised maximum sample rate, for example, 2.5 mega-samples/s/channel for the 6133.
+Moreover, there is no crosstalk between the channels.
+That's what makes these models very capable and very expensive.
+These models are a bit more efficient at transfering data to the PC than the M series.
+If planning to operate 16 or more imec probes at the same time (which we've tested) the system will be under considerable stress and we think you'll be better off with a unit that supports very high sample rates, hence, overall bandwidth.

+When doing multichannel acquisition, non-simultaneous-sampling devices, such as the 6221, use a multiplexing scheme to connect inputs to the single amplifier/ADC unit in quick succession.
+The fastest you can drive such a device depends upon how many channels you want to sample.
+It's `R0/nChans`, where, R0 is the advertised maximum sample rate, 250 KS/s for the 6221.
+Be aware that switching from channel to channel at this rate does not allow the amplifier to fully settle before the next input is connected to it, hence, there will be some crosstalk (charge carryover).
+To avoid that issue, one can run at a lower effective maximum sample rate given by: `1/(1/R0 + 1E-5)`.
+For, the 6221 example, you should sample no faster than `71428/nChans`.

 #### PXI Chasses